rachannzz/rachannzz/readme.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently learning python.
+- 🔭 I’m currently studying BCA.

-- 🌱 I’m currently learning **object oriented programming.**
+- 🌱 I’m currently learning **object oriented programming in c++ and Python .**

 - 📫 How to reach me **rachanphuyal15@gmail.com**